dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 Key generation in Zenroom uses by default a pseudo-random as seed, that is internally generated.

-You can also opt to use a seed generated elsewhere, for example by using the [keypairoom](https://github.com/ledgerproject/keypairoom) library or it's [npm package](https://www.npmjs.com/package/keypair-lib).
+You can also opt to use a seed generated elsewhere, for example by using the [keypairoom](https://github.com/ledgerproject/keypairoom) library or its [npm package](https://www.npmjs.com/package/keypair-lib).
 Suppose you have an Ethereum private key:

 [](../_media/examples/zencode_cookbook/ethereum/doc_key.json ':include :type=code json')

-Then you can upload it with a script that look like the following script:
+Then you can upload it with a script that looks like the following script:

 [](../_media/examples/zencode_cookbook/ethereum/doc_key_upload.zen ':include :type=code gherkin')

 ## Public key

-Ethereum does not use explicitly a public key, it use it only to create an Ethereum address that represents an account.
+Ethereum does not use explicitly a public key, it uses it only to create an Ethereum address that represents an account.
 So in Zencode there are no sentences to produce the public keys, but only the address.

 If, for any reason, you need the ethereum public key, then you can simply compute it by understanding that the Ethereum private key is an ECDH private key so the following script will do the trick: